-The last original text was misplaced many, many years ago.
-Only the translations remain, in full.
-I prefer the Late Modern English translation. (she recites the simplified "translation" as if its real poetry) To remain alive, or not to remain alive, that's the essential question at stake here.
+I've only read the Late Modern English Translation. (she recites the simplified "translation" as if its real poetry) To remain alive, or not to remain alive, that's the essential question at stake here.
 Isn't that beautiful?
-My favorite part is where The Prince goes mad.
+I'm at the part where The Prince goes mad.
 I don't care to repeat the mindset.